 - Q If I have won a large amount of money, should I cash it out all at once?
 Will it affect my taxes?

-A Cashing it all out or bit by bit is your decision, and it will not affect anything, including your taxes.
+A Cashing it all out or in increments is your decision, and it will not affect anything, including your taxes.
 As mentioned before, casinos will not report these winnings, so you are on the honor system to declare the winnings on your tax return.
 You can also deduct any losses in the same year from these winnings.

-- Q A group of investors and I are intending to build an online casino, so we have some questions regarding the matter.
+- Q A group of investors and I are intending to start an online casino, so we have some questions regarding the matter.
 This includes how much capital do we need?
-Where is the best place to host it and what software should we use?
+Where is the best place to host it and what software we should use?

-A You will need almost one-million dollars to build a respectable casino counting in 1st-year losses, cash reserves and building the casino itself.
-The best location is variable; you ought to stick to regulated places of course, so you do not face legal problems.
+A You will need almost one-million dollars to start a respectable casino which includes adding in 1st-year losses, cash reserves, and starting the casino itself.
+The best location is variable; it is recommended to stick to regulated places of course so that you do not have to face legal problems.
 As for the software to use it is a matter of preference but three of the biggest names include Playtech, Cryptologic, and Microgaming.
-For more details, you can read the “Starting an Online Casino Article” as it discusses this subject in details.
+For more details, you can read the “Starting an Online Casino Article” as it discusses this subject in detail.

-- Q When I am registering an account at an online casino, I am asked to give my phone number, address, date of birth and my real name, should I put real info?
+- Q When I am registering an account at an online casino, I am required to give my phone number, address, date of birth, and my real name, should I give my real info?

-A By all means yes, this is because this information can’t be used to harm you or hurt you.
-Apart from that, some of the shadier online casinos might discover that you have provided them with false information, and they can use it as an excuse to avoid paying you.
+A By all means yes, because this information can’t be used to harm you or hurt you in any way.
+Apart from that, some of the shadier online casinos might discover that you have provided them with false information, and they can use it as an excuse to avoid paying you your withdrawls.

 - Q What personal information should I not give?

-A The information that is mentioned in the previous question is sufficient but when the casino goes further and asks for sensitive details such as the social security number or your mother’s maiden name, it’s here when you draw the line.
-You will have two options; you can leave the casino, or you can provide them with phony information.
+A The information that they request in the previous question should be sufficient but when the casino asks for sensitive details such as the social security number or your mother’s maiden name, then you will have two options; you can leave the casino, or you can provide them with phony information.

-- Q While playing at an online casino for fun with practice credits, should it affect me when I start playing with real credits?
+- Q While playing for fun at an online casino with practice credits, will it affect me when I start playing for real money?

 A No, it definitely should not.

-- Q As a blackjack player, I wanted to ask what is the best wagering system that I can use while playing blackjack at an online casino that gives players a small edge?
-What is the betting strategy that will maximize my wins while minimizing my losses over the long haul?
+- Q As a blackjack player, I wanted to ask what is the best wagering system while playing blackjack is at an online casino that gives players a small edge?
+What is the best betting strategy that will maximize my wins while minimizing my losses over the long haul?

 A Flat betting seems to be the best choice.
 This is because regardless of how you wager, the expected return is the same.
 Flat betting minimizes volatility and ensures the preservation of the bankroll.

-- Q This is my first time gambling online but the casino I choose did not allow me to make any deposits through my credit card, it says that my bank does not allow deposits for online casinos.
+- Q This is my first time gambling online but the casino I chose did not allow me to make any deposits using my credit card, it says that my bank does not allow deposits for online casinos.
 I tried several times, but now I have been blocked.
 Is there a way to resolve this problem?

 A Many casinos do not accept credit card payments, especially if you live in the US.
 This is why the best way to get around this problem, especially if you are a US resident, is to use an online bank such as Neteller.
 Neteller is very similar to PayPal, but it does honor transactions and payments to online casinos.

-A If you have provided them with your email, they will certainly use it to solicit you into playing with real money; some casinos will even send you a CD of the casino software if you provided them with your address.
+A If you have provided them with your email, they will certainly use it to solicit you into playing for real money; some casinos will even send you a CD of the casino software if you provided them with your address.
 The reputable casinos will stop if you ask them to.
-As for the less reputable ones, they will not stop, and they might even sell your information to 3rd parties.
+As for the less reputable ones, they might even sell your information to 3rd parties.

-- Q I am new to online gambling, and I was searching for Cleopatra slot that resembles the land based one, but I couldn’t find it?
+- Q I am new to online gambling, and I was searching for the Cleopatra slot game that resembles the land-based one, but I couldn’t find it?
 Why?